Raleigh Child Support Lawyers

 - Childcare costs for the minor children

-- The bills of the parties.
+- The bills of the parents.

-- The tax liability of each party.
+- The tax liability of each parent.